shirshance/Mito-Aberrant-Peptide-Predictor/README.md

 ## Course Information

-This project was developed as part of a Python programming course project.
+This project was developed as part of a Python programming course project https://github.com/Code-Maven/wis-python-course-2026-03

 The project combines computational biology and simulation approaches to investigate how altered translation behavior may affect protein products and generate novel peptide sequences.